 After the war he began a writing career that would lead to the publication of twenty books, most of them autobiographical, including Subways Are For Sleeping (1957) an unlikely hit about Love’s perilous bout with poverty as a homeless writer in New York; War Is a Private Affair (1959); The Situation in Flushing (1965), an account of Love’s small-town boyhood; and Hanging On.
 He died in 1990 at the age of 78.

-Sources included Edmund Love, Hanging On: Or How to Get Through a Depression And Enjoy Life (1972); the papers of Helen Loomis Gehring, Bentley Historical Library, Ann Arbor; Richard L. Tobin, “An Oat a Day” and Arthur Miller, “The Lines Between the Lines,” in Erich Walter, Our Michigan (1966); Robert Cooley Angell, The Family Encounters the Depression (1936); Arthur Miller, Timebends: A Life (1987); and Arthur Miller, “University of Michigan,” Holiday Magazine (1953.)
+Sources included Hanging On: Or How to Get Through a Depression And Enjoy Life, by Edmund Love; the papers of Helen Loomis Gehring, Bentley Historical Library; “An Oat a Day” by Richard L. Tobin and “The Lines Between the Lines” by Arthur Miller, in Our Michigan by Erich Walter; The Family Encounters the Depression by Robert Cooley Angell; Timebends: A Life, by Arthur Miller; and “University of Michigan” by Arthur Miller, Holiday Magazine (1953.)